 Pension freedoms have unlocked new opportunities for savers looking forward to retirement.
-This has put the traditional annuity in the shade, but can it can still play an important part in reliable financial planning for retirement?
+This has left the traditional annuity in the shade, but can it still play an important part in reliable financial planning for retirement?

-An annuity is where you swap your pension pot for a guaranteed regular income until you die.
-In a time when people are living longer but saving less, this helps alleviate fears that you may run out of money in old age.
+An annuity is a deal in which you swap your pension pot for a guaranteed regular income until you die.
+In a time when people are living longer but saving less, this can help alleviate fears that you may run out of money in old age.

 The income you get from your annuity is expressed as a percentage of the amount you transfer.
 For example, if you had £200,000 of savings and are offered an annuity rate of 5%, you’ll get £10,000 a year.

 When you swap your pension pot for an annuity, your provider invests your money in long-term government bonds.
 The rate you are then offered depends on the interest rate paid by the government.